mytakedotorg/mtdo/DEV_DEEPDIVE.md

 ### Code sharing between java and typescript (jsweet)

-The `:client:jsweet` task transpiles the java in [`/client/src/main/java/java2ts`](client/src/main/java/java2ts) into TypeScript that lives in `/client/src/main/typescript/java2ts`, using [jsweet](http://www.jsweet.org/).
+The `:client-interface:jsweet` task transpiles the java in [`/client-interface/src/main/java/java2ts`](client-interface/src/main/java/java2ts) into TypeScript that lives in `/client/src/main/scripts/java2ts`, using [jsweet](http://www.jsweet.org/).
 This ensures that the structured data sent back and forth between the server and browser is typed correctly.

-The [`/client/src/main/java/java2ts/CodegenConfig.java`](client/src/main/java/java2ts/CodegenConfig.java) file is used by the `:client:jsoniterCodegen` task to generate the java code needed to parse and decode these classes as JSON.
+The [`/client-interface/src/main/java/java2ts/CodegenConfig.java`](client-interface/src/main/java/java2ts/CodegenConfig.java) file is used by the `:client-interface:jsoniterCodegen` task to generate the java code needed to parse and decode these classes as JSON.

 ### Database schema management and typesafe queries (Postgres, Flyway, and jOOQ)